Symptoms and Diagnosis of Liver Cancer in Children

 Because these symptoms can have other causes, see your child’s doctor to determine what may be causing them.

-How are pediatric liver tumors diagnosed?
+How is pediatric liver cancer diagnosed?

 If we suspect a liver tumor, your child will have imaging tests, such as an ultrasound, x-ray, CT scan, or MRI.
 This shows us where the tumor is and whether it has spread beyond the liver, such as to the lungs.
-Other tests we use to determine the cause of your child’s symptoms include:

 • a physical exam